Happy Memorial Day Weekend!

 Follow your passion!
 Words that I vehemently live by.
 Photography is just one of many, from yours truly.
 Not only will this blog feature random thoughts, opinions and POV's, but plenty of photography.
-Laugh, frown, rejoice, whichever mood these photos put you in.
+Laugh, frown, rejoice, whichever mood these pics put you in.

 More to come...